ts387/ManifoldEM/docs/METAL_GPU_ACCELERATION.md

 You can verify Metal is available by checking the log output during `calc-distance`:

 ```
+Computing the distances...
-INFO: Using Metal GPU acceleration for distance calculation (prd with 150 particles)
+Using Metal GPU acceleration (Apple Silicon)
 ```

 ### Disabling Metal GPU Acceleration